Mike Faricy Bio

 Twinkle Toes is a short story by Mike Faricy.
 It’s feared exotic dancer Zoe Lawlor has been kidnapped and private investigator Dev Haskell finds himself on the case.
 Years back he knew Zoe as Twink, the hottest girl in high school with pink hair.
 Now, she’s vanished after a supposed photo shoot with Tom Cruise and it’s left up to Dev to find her.

 Corridor Man series:

-Corridor Man is the first novel in the series by Mike Faricy writing under the pseudonym Nick James.
+Corridor Man is the first novel in the series by Mike Faricy originally written under the pseudonym Nick James.
 Bobby Custer did all the right things — went to law school, got a job in a good law firm — right up until the conviction for “a minor dalliance with a trust fund”.
 You could almost feel for the guy – a young man tempted by the high life could make a mistake he regrets and end up losing everything.
 But as the bodies start piling up, you have to wonder if there’s something about Bobby that’s just not … right.